$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

 It can be overwhelming and difficult to know what to believe when it comes to the efficacy of horse coat supplements.
-If you want to condition your hoses's coat, supplements are a key factor in creating that shiny coat that you've always dreamed of.
-Certain vitamins and minerals play a bigger role than others when it comes to coat conditions.
+If you want to condition your horse's coat, supplements are a key factor in creating that shiny coat that you've always dreamed of.
+Certain vitamins and minerals play a bigger role than others when it comes to coat condition.

 For starters, broaden your view beyond the coat.
 All those perfect hair follicles are growing from healthy skin.
 Healthy skin indicates good overall health, so wind your focus back to the basics of a balanced diet, an effective worming routine, exercise and grooming.

 Once those building blocks are down you can zoom in on horse coat supplements that provide specific nutrients for both skin and hair.

 Hair is primarily composed of a protein called keratin once the water is removed.
 Insufficient protein intake can result in coats that do not lie smoothly, as well as brittle, slow growing coats.

 There are several nutrients that are involved in making the protein (keratin) found in hair.
 Zinc, biotin, fatty acids and protein (specifically the amino acid methionine) are necessary for hair growth and structure.

 Biotin: A vital co-enzyme to assist in the forming of Keratin from key amino acids.
 Insufficient biotin can lead to thin and brittle hair.

 Methionine: A primary sulphur bearing amino acid that along with cysteine (which Methionine can synthesize) are essential ingredients in Keratin.
 Methionine must be provided in increased levels where hoof growth is desired.

 Zinc: Key mineral in hoof and coat health.
 Hoof quality will often suffer where Zinc supply is marginal.
 Zinc is required for the manufacture of the melanocytes that give bays, blacks and chestnuts their colour.